All Episodes

 That is reality, and that's truth.

-From my perspective, this is our last shot to get accomplished those simple things that I think we all want and we all share, and and in spite of all the opposition, you could see the intensity.
+From my perspective, this is our last shot to get accomplished those simple things that I think we all want and we all share.

 They want Trump politically, politically, follow my words here, dead.

-They want them done.
+They want him done.

-They want to stop them, impeach them, they want them out of the way.
+They want him out of the way.

 But I want these promises kept because we'll have a better country.

-So I went to Washington yesterday and I met with the Speaker of the House, and I've been very critical why these Republicans can't get their act together.
+So I went to Washington yesterday and I met with the Speaker of the House and I've been very critical why these Republicans can't get their act together.

-The president's moving at the speed of light, and they're so slow, and they didn't even have a consensus plan, so I'm holding him accountable.
+The president's moving at the speed of light and they're so slow and they didn't even have a consensus plan.

 This is going to be the first of many series.